 We will also pay our non-employee directors compensation in restricted stock units.
 Each year, each non-employee director will receive a number of restricted stock units for the number of shares of common stock equal to \$ divided by the fair market value of a share of our Class A Common Stock.
 The restricted stock units the non-employee directors will receive will be fully vested on the date of grant.
 Such compensation will be made pursuant to our Stock Plan for Non-Employee Directors.
-See "Executive Compensation - Our Stock Plan for Non-Employee Directors" for information concerning our Stock Plan for Non-Employee Directors.
+See "Executive Compensation - Our Stock Plan for Non-Employee Directors."